8th Wall launches Face Effects tool for AR facial animations

 “We’re on a mission to make augmented reality accessible to everyone,” Emrich said.
 “And we’ve done that by creating developer tools that allow for our developers to create AR and VR experiences that harness the full power of the open web.
 We are now adding face effects to the mix.
 And so with face effects, our developers are going to be able to anchor 3D objects to face attachment points.
 So you can add virtual hats, virtual jewelry, or glasses to your face.”

-One of the cool things I saw was the ability to tap my webcam to overlay augmented reality sunglasses on my face.
+One of the cool things I saw is the capability to tap my webcam to overlay augmented reality sunglasses on my face.
 It wrapped the glasses around my face in a realistic way — something that is pretty hard to do.
 You can see a demo here that is viewable via a webcam.

 Beyond WebAR, 8th Wall Face Effects can also be used across all devices (iOS/Android and desktops using a webcam) and benefit from no app required.
 You just click a link to experience it.
 Developers can choose the asset types, file sizes, and content to maximize the value for their audience.

-In this way, Face Effects created with 8th Wall could use the live activity of sports data feeds to constantly change the design a fan face paint (yep, sounds scary to me too).
+In this way, Face Effects created with 8th Wall could use the live activity of sports data feeds to constantly change the design a fan face paint (yep, sounds scary to me, too).
 Fans could livestream a video as a texture on their faces, connect multiple users together to create a shared shopping experience, and integrate with developers’ preferred analytics, customer relationship management system, and payment systems in virtual try-on products.

 Developers can simply scan a QR code to open up a cloud editor that adds a 3D object to your face.
 The edges of virtual sunglasses can stop at the edge of your face because an occluder prevents it from going right through your face.
 You can put virtual tattoos on your face to see what they look like before you make them permanent.